cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

 </CodeGroup>

-Which prints
+This prints:

 ```json
 {"name":"v1tov2","height":1180}
 ```

-With your node, and therefore your whole blockchain, down, it is time to move to v2.
+With your node (and therefore your whole blockchain) down, you are ready to move to v2.

 ### Launch v2